LAST UPDATED: July 10, 2019

 One of the drawbacks of the product is that it breaks down into oil and gunk after only a year.
 You would also have to incur the extra cost of a pause and lock plunger or a suction gun for an easy application.
 Moreover, the color often runs out of the application gun and may leave a stain on the floor.
 Ensure that you cover the floor before coating the wheel bearings with this Royal Purple grease.

 Lucas X-Tra is a 14-ounce, heavy-duty wheel bearing grease that comes with an affordable price tag.
-It’s a synthetic grease with polyurea base as its prime ingredient.
 The polyurea base makes it last four times longer than regular grease, and you would only have to reapply it annually.

 The grease is designed for high-speed applications, and it’s also plastic safe.
 It comes in green and is packed in a user-friendly grease gun cartridge.
 Additionally, the product has an NLGI grade two rating.
 It can be used on farming and construction equipment and heavy-duty trucks.
 Moreover, it can withstand high pressures and temperatures of up to 560-degrees Fahrenheit.